 Key Features:

-- Safe bouncing action with spring system
+- Safe spring-loaded bouncing action

 - 360-degree rotating seat